ian-nai/rust_readability/README.md

 ## Installation
 There are two ways to install rust_readability on your system: through Cargo or via source code.
 ### Cargo
 rust_readability can be installed using cargo, a tool for installing Rust libraries.
-To do it, run the next command:
+To install using cargo, run the following command:
 ```
 cargo add rust_readability
 ```